Calcutatator/BIP/BIP-15.md

   *This will be distributed in ten grants of 50,000 LORDS each*

 50,000 is the maximum amount per grant, but you are of course welcome to submit smaller proposals for less than 50,000 LORDS.
 Any LORDS that have not been allocated to a grant will be returned to BibliothecaDAO.

+All costs will be allocated directly to the BibliothecaDAO Treasury.

 ## Execution
 The Frontinus House process has several stages to completion.
 Beginning on 24 October 2023 the process will begin as follows: